aiplanethub/introduction-to-powerbi/model-data/1957-Intro to DAX.md

 The following figure shows how the initial shape of the data appears in a Power BI table visual.
 ![02-table-visual-ss.png](https://dphi-live.s3.amazonaws.com/media_uploads/02-table-visual-ss_230ea0962ae740089be180f2bc559b78.png)

 You can start using DAX by creating a calculated column that multiplies the unit price with the quantity.
 The calculated column will create a value for each row called Total Price.
-Create the new column by selecting the ellipsis (...) button on the table in the Fields list and then selecting New column.
+Create the new column by selecting the ellipsis **(...)** button on the table in the Fields list and then selecting **New column**.

 ### Use measures